-As of December 31, 2017, the Company has net deferred tax assets of \$26.9 million.
-Included in deferred tax assets on a tax-effected basis are timing differences arising with respect to compensation and other expenses not currently deductible for tax purposes and a net operating loss carryforward related to Oppenheimer Israel (OPCO) Ltd. (valued at \$3.1 million on a tax-effected basis).
+As of December 31, 2018, the Company has net deferred tax assets of \$26.6 million.
+Included in deferred tax assets on a taxeffected basis are timing differences arising with respect to compensation and other expenses not currently deductible for tax purposes and a net operating loss carryforward related to Oppenheimer Israel (OPCO) Ltd. (valued at \$2.5 million on a tax-effected basis).

 The Company believes that realization of deferred tax assets arising from temporary differences in the U.S. taxing jurisdictions is more likely than not based on past income trends and expectations of future taxable income.
 The Company believes that realization of the deferred tax asset related to net operating loss carryforwards of its subsidiary, Oppenheimer Israel (OPCO) Ltd., is more likely than not based on past income trends and expectations of future taxable income.
 The net operating loss carries forward indefinitely and is not subject to expiration, provided that this subsidiary and its underlying businesses continue operating normally (as is anticipated).

-The Company and one or more of its subsidiaries is included in the filing of income tax returns in the U.S. federal jurisdiction, and in various states and foreign jurisdictions, either as part of an affiliated filing group or on a stand-alone basis.
+The Company is included in the filing of income tax returns in the U.S. federal jurisdiction, and in various states, either as part of an affiliated filing group or on a stand-alone basis.
 The Company's open income tax years vary by jurisdiction, but all income tax years are closed through 2008 for all significant jurisdictions.
-The Company is under examination for certain tax years in federal, various states and overseas jurisdictions in which the Company has significant business operations.